seojoonlee-dev/graphwrite/README.md

 > [!NOTE]
 > I am planning on releasing it on the aur and even flatpak for linux.

 All clients talk to the same self-hosted backend, so your notes are the same everywhere.
-You can also host the backend on multiple computers and change between them.
-It is extremely easy to change the backend server in the frontend.
+You can also run more than one backend and switch between them — changing the server address takes a moment in Settings.

 ## Quick Start